leandrosousa110490/DuckDb/README.md

 - Choose File → Import → CSV/Parquet/Excel
 - Select your file and follow the import wizard
 - For bulk Excel import, select "Bulk Import Excel Files from Folder"
-- For bulk Parquet import, select "Bulk Import Parquet Files from Folder"
+- For bulk CSV import, select "Bulk Import CSV Files from Folder"

 ### Exporting Results
 - Run a query to get results